 Factbox: Who could run in the 2024 U.S. presidential election?

-Nov 10 (Reuters) - The vote counting from the U.S. midterm elections is not yet done but leading Democrats and Republicans are already preparing for the 2024 presidential elections.
+WASHINGTON, Nov 16 (Reuters) - The vote counting from the U.S. midterm elections is not yet done but leading Democrats and Republicans are already preparing for the 2024 presidential elections.

 Here is a look at possible White House contenders: